wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 * Come to class on time and participate (be present and engaged)
 * Study outside of class (ideally with classmate(s)
 * Devote at a minimum 4 to 8 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
-* Consult basecamp at least once a week for up to date info
+* Consult slack at least once a week for up to date info
 * Complete all assignments by due dates
 * Acquire and read all assigned readings before they are due
-* Action – do your absolute best
 * Strive for continuous improvement
 * Email contact about logistics (when, where, how many?) only
 * Talk to me in person about issues and problems <b>well in advance</b> of relevant deadlines.
 If under academic strains or if a scholarship is at stake, do not leave it until nothing could be done.